sebcbi1/Paginate/README.md

 Params avaible for config:
-* itemsTotal - Total items !
+* totalItems - Total items !
 REQUIRED !
 In construct its the first param to be set next after it is array with all other params.
 * itemsPerPage - Items in a page needed for counting pages.
 * displayedPages - Max page links to be displayed.
 * baseUrl - base url for generating pages and catching current page.